FAQs: Competency Assessment Supplement

 • copy so many words or ideas from a source that it makes up the majority of your work, regardless of whether you give credit

-Before preparing your CAS, familiarize yourself with what plagiarizing means by referring to the following websites:
+Before you prepare your CAS, familiarize yourself with what plagiarizing means.
+According to the Collins dictionary:

-The College does not require any one specific format for citations in your CAS, as long as it is clear which parts of your writing are borrowed from other sources.
+CNO does not require a specific format for citations in your CAS, as long as it is clear which parts of your writing are borrowed from other sources.
 (Search “essay citation examples” online for examples of how to do this.)

-The College checks every CAS for plagiarism by submitting the CAS to an online plagiarism detection service, Turnitin.
+CNO checks every CAS submission for plagiarism by submitting the CAS to an online plagiarism detection service called Turnitin.

 Turnitin compares your CAS with texts from a variety of other sources.
-It also keeps a copy of your CASE in its database to detect plagiarism in future submissions.
-The College follows Turnitin’s Terms of Use agreement.
+It also keeps a copy of your CAS in its database to detect plagiarism in future submissions.
+CNO follows Turnitin’s Terms of Use agreement.

-If the College finds plagiarism in your CAS, it will stop the assessment and send your application to the Registration Committee for review.
+If CNO finds plagiarism in your CAS, it will stop the assessment and send your application to the Registration Committee for review.
 There, you will be offered a chance to explain what happened.

 If you are offered another opportunity to rewrite your CAS, it is very important to ensure there is no plagiarism.

-Notify the College in writing (by mail, email or fax) that you do not want it to submit your CAS to Turnitin.
+Notify CNO in writing (by mail, email or fax) that you do not want to submit your CAS to Turnitin.

-If you choose not to allow the College to submit your CAS to Turnitin:
+If you choose not to allow CNO to submit your CAS to Turnitin:

-• the College will not review your CAS and it will be unable to determine if you meet the nursing education requirement
+• CNO will not review your CAS and we will be unable to determine whether you meet the nursing education requirement

 and